-Bloating is a sensation that the abdominal area is full, stretched or there is increased pressure in the abdomen.
-Typically the abdomen feels full of gas, fluid or food.
-Sometimes, the sensation of bloating makes the abdominal area feel swollen or hard to the touch.
+Bloating is a sensation that the abdominal area is full, stretched or under increased pressure.
+Abdomens typically feel full of gas, fluid or food.
+Sometimes bloating makes the abdominal area feel swollen or hard to the touch.

-The sensation of bloating may be accompanied by some level of pain or discomfort.
-Not everyone feels pain or discomfort when they feel bloated.
+The sensation of bloating may be accompanied by some pain or discomfort but not everyone experiences pain or discomfort when they feel bloated.

 Bloating may or may not be accompanied with abdominal distension.

 Bloating vs. Distension

 Abdominal distension is an observable increase in size of the abdominal area.
 It’s often used interchangeably with the term bloating, but these are two unique concepts.

 Bloating is a feeling or sensation; distension is a physically observable change.